geocarvalho/sv-cnv-studies/README.md

-# Awesome CNV and SV papers record :books:
+# Awesome CNV and SV papers for NGS data :books:
 Relevant studies with Structual Variants and Copy Number Variants in NGS (Genome, Exome and Amplicon Sequencing) pipelines.
 ---